martdegraaf/martdegraaf.github.io/src/blog/content/posts/cleanup-friday/index.md

 I learned three key lessons from this hackathon:

-1. **Non-production environments can be a significant cost driver**: It's important to regularly review and optimize non-production environments to avoid unnecessary costs.
+1. Non-production environments can be a significant cost driver: It's important to regularly review and optimize non-production environments to avoid unnecessary costs.
+If nobody is using the resources, isn't it a waste of money and energy to keep them running?
 2. You think you are doing well, but there is always room for improvement: Even though we had already implemented some cost-saving measures, we still found significant opportunities for further optimization.
 3. Quantifying costs by using a relatable metric (like meatballs) can help to communicate the impact of cost-saving measures in a more engaging way.